Time to Buy Beat-Down NIO Inc. (NIO) Stock? Here is the INSIGHT

-At the end of the latest market close, NIO Inc. (NIO) was valued at $35.99.
-In that particular session, Stock kicked-off at the price of $36.44 while reaching the peak value of $36.55 and lowest value recorded on the day was $35.83.
-The stock current value is $35.83.Recently in News on October 1, 2021, NIO Inc. Provides September and Third Quarter 2021 Delivery Update.
+NIO Inc. (NIO) is priced at $38.04 after the most recent trading session.
+At the very opening of the session, the stock price was $36.21 and reached a high price of $36.45, prior to closing the session it reached the value of $36.28.
+The stock touched a low price of $35.605.Recently in News on October 1, 2021, NIO Inc. Provides September and Third Quarter 2021 Delivery Update.
 Company Achieved New Record-High Monthly and Quarterly Deliveries.
 You can read further details here

 NIO Inc. had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $66.99 on 01/11/21, with the lowest value was $30.71 for the same time period, recorded on 05/13/21.